As a child were you a rule breaker? Did you like to see how far you could bend the rules?

 There are also children who will break rules to get attention, even if it is negative attention.
 Or, children who feel the consequences are better than what the rule requires (if you misbehave at school you get sent home - home may be more favourable than school).

 By creating a list of values, rather than a list of rules you alter the mindset of all involved.
-There isn't someone who has to dole out punishments, nor are children afraid to make a mistake.
+There isn't someone who has to dole out punishments, nor are children afraid to make mistakes.
 There isn't a focus on the inappropriate behaviours but on the values you want to instill.

 If for example, you have a value of standing up for each other the negative idea of tattling is eliminated in place of people who are looking to help each other.